ammendes/fiji_macros/README.md

 Several parameters can be changed within the code, such as the size of the images and the number of slices, the number of particles, and the maximum amplitude of each step.

-The code contains comments to help the user change these parameters.